 Subjectivity vs. Objectivity

 Everyone thinks they have a lot to offer an employer, particularly those who have a lot of direct experience.
-It’s natural for them to write their resume from their own point of view, filling their resumes lists and lists of job experience.
+It’s natural for them to write their resume from their own point of view, filling their resumes with lists and lists of job experience.
 But what about the employer?
 Where is he in the resume-writing process?
 To their detriment, resume-writers seldom have the employer in mind, or his point of view, when writing their resumes, and that approach is just wrong.

 Put yourself in his shoes.
 You have received 300 resumes over five days in response to your ad for a Shipper/Receiver for your warehouse.
 Now, over the weekend, you must sit down and try to whittle three hundred same-old-same-old, humdrum, mind-numbing resumes (that could have been written by a robot), down to five, even remotely qualified candidates to call in for interviews.